lazear/sage/README.md

 I was inspired by the elegant data structure discussed in the [MSFragger paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5409104/), and decided to implement an (open source) version of it in Rust - with great results.

-Sage has excellent performance characteristics (2-5x faster, 2-3x reduction in memory use compared to - the closed source - MSFragger), but does not sacrifice code quality or size to do so!
+Sage has excellent performance characteristics (2-5x faster than - the closed source - MSFragger), but does not sacrifice code quality or size to do so!

-## Features & Anti-Features
+## Features

 - Incredible performance out of the box
 - Effortlessly cross-platform (Linux/MacOS/Windows), effortlessly parallel (uses all of your CPU cores)